-We would like to highlight the incredible hard work and perseverance shown by the first Embracing Disruption cohort.
-These five organizations have showed courage, commitment, and creativity over the past 15 months as they pushed to reinvigorate their systems, programs, and philosophies.
+We would like to highlight the incredible hard work and perseverance shown by our graduating Embracing Disruption cohort.
+These five organizations have showed courage, commitment, and creativity over the past 17 months as they pushed to reinvigorate their systems, programs, and philosophies.
 As they graduate from the program, we cannot wait to see what they go on to accomplish.

 If you are considering whether or not Embracing Disruption would be a good fit for your organization, we encourage you to contact any of our past participants in order to hear their take on what the program experience was really like.